kubernetes/enhancements/keps/sig-node/6247-kubelet-watchdog-diagnostics/README.md

 3. Exhausted retries emit one structured summary with the attempt count and final error/result.

-No feature gate is proposed because this change only increases failure-log visibility and adds a summary.
-It does not change watchdog behavior.
+The Alpha `KubeletWatchdogDiagnostics` feature gate controls all three new diagnostic outputs and is disabled by default.
+When the gate is disabled, the existing watchdog control flow and logging remain unchanged.
+Enabling the gate only increases failure-log visibility; it does not change watchdog behavior.

 ### User Stories

 #### Story 1: Triage watchdog-triggered kubelet restarts

-An operator detects a kubelet restart from existing process or systemd monitoring, checks kubelet logs and the systemd journal, and finds a structured entry identifying a failed checker, notification error, or exhausted retries.
+After enabling `KubeletWatchdogDiagnostics`, an operator detects a kubelet restart from existing process or systemd monitoring, checks kubelet logs and the systemd journal, and finds a structured entry identifying a failed checker, notification error, or exhausted retries.

 #### Story 2: Preserve evidence at default log levels

-An SRE investigates a recovered node using default kubelet logs and finds the failure entry without enabling higher verbosity.
+An SRE investigating a recovered node where `KubeletWatchdogDiagnostics` is enabled uses default kubelet logs and finds the failure entry without enabling higher verbosity.
 The SRE preserves the error and retry evidence for the incident record.

 #### Story 3: Separate node environment issues from kubelet health issues